vekatze/neut/book/src/commands.md

 In this case, running `neut build foo` creates the executable `foo` by building the current module, using the `main` in `foo.nt` as the entry point.

-If you omit the target and simply write `neut build`, all the targets are built.

 The resulting binaries are put inside the module's build directory.
 You might want to use the option `--install` to copy those binaries.

 ### Example